Shvier/proof-of-solvency/README.md

 - Modify `configs` in `generate_config_for_pol` and run this function, which will output a configuration JSON file.
 Our implementation supports dynamic configuration for `num_of_users`, `num_of_bits` (this should correspond to `upper_bound`), and `num_of_groups`.

 ## Generate the Report
 We provide a way to aggregate the output JSON files into a CSV, by simply running the function `generate_csv_report` in `gadgets.rs`.
-Also, there are two visualization scripts, `visualize_poa.py` and `visualize_pol.py`.
+Also, there are two visualization scripts, `visualize_poa.py` and `visualize_pol.py`, to interpolate the figures from the CSV.